SimeonDee/depression-level-classification-of-social-media-users-from-sentiment-analysis/README.md

 # depression-level-classification-of-social-media-users-from-sentiment-analysis
 Depression Level Classification of Social Media Users from Sentiment Analysis (Tweets) and using NLP-based Approach with Naive Bayesian, Decision Tree and KNN classifiers.
+I also did carried out comparative evaluations of Three Dimensionality reduction techniques on the models namely Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA) and Kernel PCA.